Step 5 - Check out the Web Store

 Assuming that the info entered in was valid the order is now saved to the database.
 Up to this point the order was only stored in temporary tables and only now is the actual order written to disk and the inventory updated.

 Note that the default store installation doesn't process credit cards at this point.
 Rather you can use the admin module to process the credit card at a later point in time.
 However, it's easy to add this functionality to the store with a switch.
+Once the order has been placed the user sees a confirmation page:

 The content of this form is also emailed to the user in HTML format.
-You'll probably want to customize this page with some specific text for the user.
-We'll come back to this later.
-Voila, you've processed your first order.

 Finally you can check out the order or orders placed in the store from the admin page.
 Go to: